chefkoch24/neuro-symbolic-asag/README.md

 ## Code Structure

+All scripts are in the main folder.
+The scripts for running configurations contain the prefix *run*.
+Helper scripts contain the prefix *_*.
-All scripts are  run scripts are located in the root directory and are named according to the experiments they run.
+All other scripts contain the classes according to their name.
+For running own experiments the configurations has to be adapted in the code.

 ## Data Splits

-We created different branches per data split for the experiments.
+We created different Github branches per data split for the experiments.

 - **master** - contains data & setup for German and English questions, including training data from the unseen questions, are used to train the models.